 What can be stated is that the cost for teenagers is double that of an adult who has passed the age of 25.
-So, if motorcycle insurance for an adult is $700 per year, a teenager with same factors in their background can expect to pay around $1,400.
-If you are 21 years old, read here to learn how much you are going to pay on an average in the USA to cover your bike.
+So, if motorcycle insurance for an adult is $700 per year, a teenager with the same factors in their background can expect to pay around $1,400.
+If you are 21 years old, read here to learn how much you will pay on average in the USA to cover your bike.

 Why is Motorcycle Insurance for Teens So Expensive?

 While there are multiple reasons, it all boils down to statistics.
 Teenagers are the group most likely to become involved in an accident and make claims against insurance companies.
-The main reason is a simple lack of experience driving a motorcycle as compared to someone who is older.
-It takes some time to build up that experience which is reflected in the insurance premiums which start to go down after a few years.
+The main reason is a simple lack of experience driving a motorcycle compared to someone older.
+It takes some time to build up that experience, reflected in the insurance premiums, which start to go down after a few years.

-Another reason is a lack of credit record that generates a credit score which many insurance companies use as part of their risk factors.
-Like gaining experience on the road while driving your motorcycle, teenagers need to build up a good credit record over time as well.
+Another reason is a lack of credit records that generates a credit score many insurance companies use as a risk factor.
+Like gaining experience on the road while driving your motorcycle, teenagers must also build up a good credit record over time.

 When does the Insurance Rate Go Down?

 Although it will depend on many factors, assuming that a teenager maintains a good driving record and pays their insurance on time, you find people who turn 26 years of age see their insurance premiums drop considerably because statistics demonstrate that they are in far fewer accidents.

 The prime age for drivers starts at 30 and goes up to 65 which is the group least likely to be involved in an accident or make a claim on their insurance policy.